cutlersr/iggypop/README.rst

 Fragmenting and Optimizing Coding Sequences
 -------------------------------------------

+Coding sequences are domesticated, fragmented, indexed, and appended with cut sites to yield oligonucleotides that can be amplified with gene-specific primers and then assembled.
+Sequence domestication and optimization is conducted using `dnachisel`; optimization parameters can be set in a yaml file using dnachisel's built-in `specifications <https://edinburgh-genome-foundry.github.io/DnaChisel/ref/builtin_specifications.html>`_; several yaml files used in our common workflows are in the `/yaml` folder.

 .. code-block:: bash

     ./iggypop.py cds --i "in/10_TFs.fasta" --o "10_TFs"

-Coding sequences are domesticated, fragmented, indexed, and appended with cut sites to yield oligonucleotides that can be amplified with gene-specific primers and then assembled.
-Sequence domestication and optimization is conducted using `dnachisel`; parameters are set in a yaml file using dnachisel's built-in `specifications <https://edinburgh-genome-foundry.github.io/DnaChisel/ref/builtin_specifications.html>`_; several yaml files used in our common workflows are in the `/yaml` folder.
+The default paramaters can be modified by creating new yaml files or from the command line.
 To codon optimize with an *E. coli* codon table, use BsaI sites for assembly, and synthesize 300 bp oligos:

 .. code-block:: bash

     ./iggypop.py cds                                        \
         --i "test/10_TFs.fasta" --o "10_TFs_coli_mcu"       \
         --base_5p_end "GGTCTCA" --base_3p_end "AGAGACC"     \ # BsaI instead of BsmBI
         --codon_opt "match_codon_usage" --species "e_coli"  \
         --oligo_length 300  # default is 250

 The default `iggypop.py cds` settings design ORFs that: